 Virtual Mentor is student- and resident-driven.
-Theme issue editors are selected in November of each year through a competitive process from among medical students and resident physicians who seek to broaden and deepen their education by taking the time to examine medicine's ever-increasing ethical challenges.
-The issue editors meet annually with VM editorial staff in Chicago, where we discuss potential topics for the upcoming year.
-Each editor identifies a theme and month of publication for his or her issue and then solicits articles and case commentary from experienced physicians and other experts in the field who can help VM readers think productively about the topic under discussion.
-The application process for theme issue editors is announced in VM each September.
+Each September, a call goes out for US medical students and resident physicians who seek to broaden and deepen their education by taking the time to examine one of medicine\u2019s ever-increasing ethical challenges.
+Twelve issue editors are selected in November from among the applicants.
+Issue editors receive a $2,000 honorarium and meet with VM editorial staff in Chicago to discuss topics for the upcoming year.
+Each editor identifies a theme and month of publication for his or her issue and then solicits articles and case commentary from experienced physicians and other experts in the field who can help VM readers think productively about that topic.

-Published by the Ethics unit of the American Medical Association, Virtual Mentor maintains editorial independence as defined by the World Association of Medical Editors (WAME).
-This means that the journal's editor-in-chief has full authority over its editorial content.
-Virtual Mentor's editorial board members are recognized leaders in medical education; law and medicine; philosophy and ethics; journal publication; and ethics policymaking at the national level.
+Published by the Ethics Unit of the American Medical Association, Virtual Mentor maintains editorial independence as defined by the World Association of Medical Editors (WAME).
+This means that the journal\u2019s editor in chief has full authority over its content.
+Virtual Mentor's editorial board members are recognized leaders in medical education, law and medicine, philosophy and ethics, and ethics policy making at the national level.

 Virtual Mentor is home to the John Conley Ethics Essay Contest for medical students.
-The winning author receives a $5,000 prize, and the winning essay is published in an appropriately themed issue of VM.Announcement of the annual Conley Contest topic and instructions for entering appear in the February VM.
+The winning author receives a $5,000 prize, and the winning essay is published in an appropriately themed issue of VM.Announcement of the annual Conley Contest topic and instructions for entering appear in the March issue.

-© 2013 American Medical Association.
+© 2014 American Medical Association.
 All Rights Reserved.